otech-nl/vagrant-lemp/README.md

 * $DBUSER: the name of the database user
 * $DBPASS: the password of the database user

-Finally, the provisioning script executes `Vagrant/setup.sh` as user `vagrant`.
+Finally, the provisioning script executes `vagrant/setup.sh` as user `vagrant`.

-Example setup scripts are included in `Vagrant/scripts`.
-You can you these to create youw own setup scripts.
+Example setup scripts are included in `vagrant/scripts`.
+You can use these to create your own setup scripts.